PRTG/PythonMiniProbe/README.md

 PythonMiniProbe
 ===============

 IMPORTANT: Major changes in this branch.
 Do NOT use in production!
-Not guaranteed to work properly!
+Might not work properly!
 Installation for this branch
 ----------------------------
-- Install python-dev package
+- Install python-dev and build-essential (pr at least gcc) packages
 - Install pip as outlined here https://pip.pypa.io/en/latest/installing.html (pre Python 2.7.9)
 - Download either zip or clone repository
-- run command 'sudo pip install -r PythonMiniProbe/requirements.txt -e PythonMiniProbe' which will install all necessary packaged
+- run command 'sudo python setup.py install' which will install all necessary packaged
-- go to folder PythonMiniProbe/miniprobe and run probe_installer.py as outlined below
+- run command 'sudo python setup.py configure' which will start the configuration

 Current Status: BETA
 MiniProbe POC for PRTG Network Monitor written in Python which accesses the MiniProbe Interface on the PRTG Core Server.